No Samsung Portable Ssd is Connected Android: Quick Steps!

 Updating The Firmware On Samsung Portable Ssd

 To update the firmware on your Samsung Portable SSD when the Android device shows no connection, follow these steps for a seamless process.
+Keep your SSD up-to-date for smooth performance and enhanced functionality.

 Connect The Ssd To Your Android Device: